lightningkite/kotlin-anko/README.md

 There are such a large number of functions, you're better off exploring the repository.
 It's all designed to be easily read.
 All of them, however, are Android specific.
 Some of the really important points:

 `View.lifecycle` - This gives lifecycle capabilities to Android views.
 Lifecycles are objects that allow listening to the creation and destruction of things.
-These are really useful with the observable package we've created; however, to use all of our extensions for that you should look at including [kotlin-anko-observable](https://github.com/lightningkite/kotlin-anko-observable).
+These are really useful with the observable package we've created; the package that helps in using the two together is [kotlin-anko-observable](https://github.com/lightningkite/kotlin-anko-observable).
+I highly recommend it.

 Async - This gives a way to tell the [kotlin-core](https://github.com/lightningkite/kotlin-core) package what the UI thread is and how to post something to it.
 This is automatically enabled if also using [kotlin-anko-view-controllers](https://github.com/lightningkite/kotlin-anko-view-controllers), which I highly recommend.